St. Paul Personal Injury Lawyer

 In Minnesota, the statute of limitations to bring a personal injury claim following an accident is six years from the accident date.
 However, exceptions to this rule can affect this filing period.

 For these reasons, do not wait to reach out to an experienced St. Paul personal injury attorney at Nicolet Law Accident & Injury Lawyers after your accident.
-Your attorneys can promptly review your accident, determine the maximum amount of time you have to file your case, and ensure that all your legal motions and documents are appropriately prepared and filed before time runs out.
+Our attorneys can promptly review your accident, determine the maximum amount of time you have to file your case, and prepare and file all legal motions and documents appropriately before time runs out.

-Yet, it is also important to point out that even though you may have years to file your legal claim, it is not always in your best interest to wait this long to proceed with your case.
-The longer you delay bringing your suit, the higher the chance is that witnesses no longer can testify on your behalf, evidence disappears, and memories of the incident fade.
+Even though you may have years to file your legal claim, you shouldn't wait long to contact an attorney and get started.
+The longer you delay bringing your suit, the higher the chance that witnesses can no longer testify on your behalf, evidence disappears, and memories of the incident fade.
+Your lawyer will have a lot of work to collect evidence and build a strong case for you, so the sooner you get started, the better.

 Actions You Should Take After a St. Paul Personal Injury Accident

-The fastest way to get your accident on record, alert the police of the accident, and notify emergency medical personnel that you require medical treatment is to call 911 immediately after your accident.
+The fastest way to get your accident on record is to alert the police of the accident.
+Call 911 and notify emergency medical personnel that you require medical treatment.

 Once the police get to the scene, they can perform a preliminary investigation and start jotting down their findings in their police report.
 If you decide to bring a personal injury legal claim, this report can provide you and your lawyer with helpful evidence regarding the incident.